rutherford-nj/www.rutherfordboronj.com/resident-info/seniors.md

 The Kip Center is a non profit Older Adult Activity Center located in Rutherford and serving 14 communities in southwest Bergen County and surrounding counties.
 Our mission is to promote the physical, emotional, educational and spiritual well-being of older adults and to facilitate their participation in all aspects of community life.

-$10 annual fee for Rutherford Residents
+$10 annual fee for Rutherford Residents;
-$15  for non residents
+$15 for non-residents

 [www.55kipcenter.org](http://www.55kipcenter.org/)    201-460-1600